bamidev/browser-window/docs/getting-started/WINDOWS.md

 ```

 This compiles Browser Window with the EdgeHTML engine on Windows.
-However, it is recommended to compile it with CEF3 (Chromium Embedding Framework), for better support of newer HTML5 features.
+However, it is recommended to compile it with CEF3 (Chromium Embedding Framework), for better support of the newest HTML5 features.
 No crate features need to be enabled when using CEF.

 ##### Download & Extract

 The easiest and quickest way to set up CEF is to get the binary distribution.
-Building the source code is very time consuming.
+Building the source code is very very time consuming.
 You can get the latest prebuilt binaries [here](http://opensource.spotify.com/cefbuilds/index.html#windows64).
-The minimal version is fine.
+The minimal version will be fine.
-You can also get 32-bit binaries if you really want.
+You can also get the 32-bit binaries if you really want.

 You need to extract this archive.
 These .tar.bz files are not supported by Windows itself.